zuyicai/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-Because in displayInformation, "background-color: #b3b3b3;" makes the boxes' background is grey.
+Because in displayInformation, `background-color: #b3b3b3;` makes the boxes' background is grey.
+And `border: 3px solid #FFFFFF;` determines the border's color.
-I can edit the code to make boxes with some shade of blue by "background-color: #80dfff;"
+I can edit the code to make boxes with some shade of blue by `background-color: #80dfff;` and changes border's color by `border: 3px solid #cc99ff;`.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

-Refer to the copyFunction of "University of Michigan", I created the copyFunction_canada.
+I find that when I highlight 'University of Michigan' and copy it, it will show 'Go blue!'.
+Refer to the copyFunction of "University of Michigan", I created the `copyFunction_canada()`.

 ```js
 function copyFunction_canada(){